- D -

 to other users than the French Army's survey units.

-His other development was a smal hand-held marching compass (see this
+His other development was a smal hand-held marching compass called

 category).